GTANAdam/fontawesome-autogen/README.md

 ## Requirements

 - Make sure your source code exists within the "src" folder of the project's main directory.
-- Make sure you have installed vue-fontawesome dependencies, if not, please check https://github.com/FortAwesome/vue-fontawesome#installation
+- Make sure you have installed react/vue-fontawesome dependencies, if not, for VueJS, please check https://github.com/FortAwesome/vue-fontawesome#installation

 ## Installation